 Prerequisites: Forensics 120

-This course is the same as all that is outlined under Introduction to Forensics but allows the student to further enrich his advanced communication skills and performance.
+This course is the same as all that is outlined under Forensics but allows the student to further enrich his advanced communication skills and performance.
 Outside adjudication through competitive interscholastic forensics events is strongly encouraged.
 Furthermore, students taking this course will assist novice students in the speech preparation process.
 This course may be repeated multiple times.